Originally published June 2, 2021.

 While you are focusing on someone else’s needs, you can’t forget about your own.
 Your loved one will depend on your support.
 It is important to have the physical and emotional wherewithal that will be needed.

 Many local and online resources are available to help support caregivers and help you navigate this difficult time.

 Getting sufficient rest is an essential part of recovery from a serious injury, but it’s not as easy as it sounds.
 Some injured people get impatient and try to be too active too quickly.
 That can set back their recovery.

-Keeping up with simple household tasks can be an exhausting ordeal for an injured person.
 You can ease your loved one’s burdens by proactively helping them around their home.
 Taking care of the dishes, cooking, cleaning, and assisting them with bathing or getting dressed upon request can all be extremely helpful.

 Serious injuries often have far-reaching effects on a person’s life.
 In many cases, severely injured people are forced to limit their physical activity, which can have negative physical and psychological consequences.

 You can help your loved one adjust to these changes and maintain their general well-being by working with them to develop a healthy eating and exercise plan.
 Monitoring an injured person’s caloric intake and making wholesome changes to their diet can help them avoid excessive weight gain, which can adversely affect their health.

 Helping your loved one keep to a regular schedule of low-impact exercise based on recommendations from a physical rehabilitation specialist can reduce muscle loss, build strength, and improve overall mood.